 The Department of Energy’s (DOE) Lab-Embedded Entrepreneurship Program has exceeded $1 billion in follow-on funding and investments raised by participating clean energy startups since its inception in 2015.

-The Lab-Embedded Entrepreneurship Program, managed by the Office of Energy Efficiency and Renewable Energy (EERE), has proven to be a hub for innovations vital to building a clean energy economy, giving startups support and training to develop cutting-edge clean technologies and move them out of the lab and into the marketplace.
+The Lab-Embedded Entrepreneurship Program, managed by the Office of Energy Efficiency and Renewable Energy (EERE), has proven to be a hub for innovations vital to building a strong domestic energy sector, giving startups support and training to develop cutting-edge renewable technologies and move them out of the lab and into the marketplace.

 The more than $1 billion raised by participant companies—most of which has come from private investment—is from a variety of sources that affirms their success, including venture capital funding, prize money, and government grants and contracts.
 To date, the 120 Lab-Embedded Entrepreneurship Program startups have also created 1,000 jobs for American workers.